With the practice of search engine optimisation predating even Google, are there still opportunities out there in one of the biggest markets online?

 Plann, a scheduler focused on Instagram, generated 7-figures last year.
 It was only launched the year prior.

-It’s natural to assume that Tailwind are easily making 7-figures annually after proudly claiming they work with over 200,000 brands with their Pinterest and Instagram scheduler.
+It’s natural to assume that Tailwind are easily making 7-figures annually after proudly claiming they work with over 700,000 brands (was 200,000 when this article was first published) with their Pinterest and Instagram scheduler.

 I could go on, but you hopefully get the idea.